therealcyber71/Discord-Lite/README.md

 ## Roadmap
 On the roadmap we've got:
-1. Downloading Images using links in the Client
+1. Downloading Images using links in the Client 2.Streaming support
-2. Screenshot Button to quickly screenshot chats
-3. VC and Streaming support
-4. Video call support
-5. Switching between alts
+3. Video Support

 Add me on Discord! cyber#3709